Sienci-Labs/Resources/longmill/advanced/ytsb-lm-grbl-firmware.md

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p6_arduinoSetPort.png){.aligncenter .size-medium}

  To ensure that all of the old settings are cleared from the board's memory, we will do an EEPROM clear.
-You can find this 'example program' under *File &gt; Examples &gt; EEPROM &gt; EEPROM_clear.*
+You can find this 'example program' under *File &gt; Examples &gt; EEPROM &gt; eeprom_clear.*

  ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p7_EEPROMClear.png){.aligncenter .size-medium}

-  Clicking this will open up a new window where you'll see the window is titled "<strong>EEPROM_clear</strong>".
+  Clicking this will open up a new window where you'll see the window is titled "<strong>eeprom_clear</strong>".
 Click on the "Upload" button on the top left of the program to compile and upload this code.
 If you run into an upload error at this step, you might still be connected to your LongMill on your computer in gSender, UGS, CNCjs, or even LightBurn.
 You'll need to disconnect from the LongMill in that program and then you should be able to retry the Upload.

   ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p8_Upload.png){.aligncenter .size-medium}